 NBA Playoffs: Suns' Starting Lineup Against Lakers

+The Phoenix Suns can end the defending champion Los Angeles Lakers season on Thursday night at Staples Center.

-The Phoenix Suns have a chance to takes a 3-2 advantage over the Los Angeles Lakers with a win on Tuesday night.
+The Suns currently have a 3-2 lead in the series, and if they win on Thursday, they will be in the second round of the NBA Playoffs.

 More on the Los Angeles Lakers and the series can be read here.